zentrocdot/personal-extensions/README.md

   + Calculates Width and Hight for a given aspect ratio

+* sd-webui-lora_metadata_viewer

+  + Adds a tab in which the LoRA metadata can be displayed.

+### Deprecated Extensions

+* sd-webui-predefined_aspect_ratios

+  + Extensions which is adding predefined aspect ratio buttons to the web UI

 * sd-webui-calc_aspect_ratio

   + Calculates the aspect ratio from Width and Hight of the web UI

-* sd-webui-lora_metadata_viewer

-  + Adds a tab in which the LoRA metadata can be displayed.

 ## Usage